 Our Retail Customer Loyalty Study uncovers factors critical to earning loyalty among African American consumers.

-In the retail arena, African American consumers are the most loyal of all ethnic groups.
-This is according to customer.com’s groundbreaking Retail Customer Loyalty Study, which found that 48 percent of African Americans report they tend to find a good source for their purchases and stick with it.
+In the retail arena, African American consumers are among the most loyal of all ethnic groups.
+This is according to customer.com’s groundbreaking 2018 Retail Customer Loyalty Study, which found that 48 percent of African Americans report they tend to find a good source for their purchases and stick with it.
 This is compared to 35 percent of Americans overall and 32 percent of non-Hispanic Whites who said they stick with a good source for purchases once they find it.

 African American consumers represent a tremendous and growing buying power.
 According to the latest African American spending statistics from Nielsen,1 African Americans spend $1.2 trillion annually, and their spending is expected to grow to $1.54 trillion by 2022.
 This underlines the importance for retailers to employ a multi-cultural and inclusive marketing strategy.